ietf-tapswg/api-drafts/README.md

 This is the working area for the IETF TAPS working group Internet-Drafts for the TAPS Architecture, Abstract Interface, and Interface Implementation documents.

-**NOTE** This repository will be moving to https://github.com/ietf-tapswg/api-drafts soon.
-An announcement will be made on the taps@ietf.org mailing list shortly.

 **Contributions to this repository (commits and pull requests, as well as issues and comments) are covered under the IETF Note Well.** See [CONTRIBUTING.md](CONTRIBUTING.md) for more.

 ## Architecture